sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 Bottom bracket and cranks
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-If you are thinking about purchasing a new bottom bracket for a Dahon Classic frame, be aware of two very important things...
+If you are thinking about purchasing a new bottom bracket for a Dahon Classic frame, be aware of three very important things...

 First, you will not be able to use a typical sealed cartridge bottom bracket with a sealed enclosure.
 The Dahon's seat tube passes through the frame's bottom bracket shell (see illustration below), meaning that you will need to use a traditional 3-piece cup and cone style bottom bracket.
 A sealed cartridge bottom bracket such as a Shimano BB-UN55 will not have sufficient room to pass through the bottom bracket shell.
 When I replaced the bottom bracket, I ended up using a 3-piece 1990's Shimano bottom bracket with english threaded cups with an 68 x 115 mm width spindle.

 Second, it will likely be extremely hard to extract the original crank arms from the spindle.
+The original folding steel crankset that came with this bike had no threading in the recess near the crank bolt.
+That means you will not be able to thread a crank remover onto either crankarm in order to remove them.
+I ended up using a general purpose gear puller to remove the crankarms from the bottom bracket spindle.
+It wasn't particularly easy to do, but I was able to do it.
+Below is a photo of the gear puller I ended up using.

+Once I was able to remove the crankarms and replace the bottom bracket, I decided to replace the steel folding crankarms with a lighter set of forged aluminum cranks.
+For this, I used an old Sugino XD 175mm crankset I had in my parts bin.
+This crankset had the same 110 mm bolt-center diameter (BCD), so it meant that I could reuse the original XX tooth steel chainring, and it provided a slightly larger Q-factor, allowing the crankarms to clear the dual-pivot sidepull brake I used to replace the original centerpull rear brake.

+Swapping out the original steel crankarms for these lighter Sugino XD cranks probably also struck me as the easiest way to reduced the overall weight of this bike.
+Swapping these out probably reduced the weight by close to 2 pounds.

+Third, not all classic Dahon frames of this era use 3-piece cranks.
+Some were manufactured for use with the cheaper 1-piece cranksets often found on the department store bikes of this era.
+The bottom bracket housing of those 1-piece cranksets are a different diameter and are too large for the use of a 3-piece bottom-bracket.
+One-piece to three-piece adapters do exist, but I have no experience with them (nor do I really have much experience with one-piece cranks), so some additional research will be required on this topic.

 .. todo::

-   * Discuss 3-piece crank vs. single-piece seen in some photos
+   * Discuss 3-piece crank vs. single-piece seen in some photos (add photos and links to other resources)
    * Draw and add illustration of the bottom bracket shell with seattube intrusion
+   * Add figure showing gear puller used for this task
+   * Add figure showing clearance between Sugino crankarm and rear brake arms

 Brakes, brake mounts, and pads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^